Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

-2) For the safety of guests in the Covid-19 era, all wineries require reservations.
-In some cases you may be able to make them same-day, though because wineries are restricting traffic to ensure proper distancing and sanitation it’s best to book a day or more ahead if possible.
+2) Most wineries require reservations.
+In some cases, you may be able to make them same-day, but it’s best to book a day or more ahead if possible.

-3) Make dinner reservations at Evangeline for Friday night and Solbar for Saturday night.
-Ditto for Sunday brunch at Lovina if you’ll be dining there.
-Most of the restaurants mentioned below will provide meals to go if you prefer.
+3) Make dinner reservations at Evangeline for Friday night and Solbar or Truss for Saturday night.
+Ditto for Sunday morning if you’ll be brunching at Lovina.

 From 3 pm

 Settle in: Check into your lodging and get settled.
 Begin your exploration of Calistoga wines at one of downtown’s Lincoln Avenue tasting rooms.
-Romeo Vineyards & Cellars, Picayune Cellars, and August Briggs Winery are all good choices.
+Romeo Vineyards & Cellars, Picayune Cellars, KB by Knights Bridge Tasting Room, and August Briggs Winery are all good choices.
 If a cocktail’s more to your liking, head over to Sam’s Social Club.

 Dinner: Dine downtown at Evangeline, a California take on a New Orleans bistro.
 If the weather’s nice, dine on the outdoor patio.